 "Okay."
 He nodded, sharing a smile with her as she turned back to her job.
-"So, it never occurred to you to tell me about this," he said, gesturing to her work on the engine, "when the cruiser ran out of gas?"

-The two shared a good chuckle before Rick patted her shoulder, telling her to stay in the camp and be careful.
+The two shared a smile before Rick patted her shoulder, telling her to stay in the camp and be careful.
 She nodded slowly, noticing that the missing wedding band was now on his finger, and watched him as he walked away to join his wife at her makeshift clothesline.
 She watched the two, hiding her face in her arm, sullen at the domesticated look of them.
 Shane sped in then, announcing that he had water and reminded everyone to boil it first, breaking her focus.
 Annie tried to keep her attention on the engine, but the situation was playing in her head.
 Something with Rick's wife, something wasn't right, something about their marriage, and it was gnawing at her, eating away and she couldn't figure out why.

 A shriek echoed though the camp.
 Carl called for his dad, and a little girl for her mother.
 Rick bolted from the camp with Lori, Annie followed after with Shane and Glenn not far behind her.
 They ran through the woods, downhill, getting closer to the kids voices.
 When they broke into the clearing, jumping over some half-assed alarm system of cans on string, Carl ran into his mothers arms while Jacqui held onto the little girl, gesturing the others in the right direction.
 Through the trees, they found a lone walker feasting on a deer.
 The second their smell hit it though, the walker turned to them and rose up.
 Rick pushed Annie back towards Andrea as he whacked the monster across its face.
 Or rather, what was left of its face.
 Soon enough, all the men were joining in.
 Shane was hitting it with the butt of his gun, Jim a pitchfork, Glenn a tire iron, Morales a bat.
 They hit it over and over again before Dale finally got there and chopped off its head with an ax.